chooyan-eng/crop_your_image/README.md

 crop_your_image provides _flexible_ and _custamizable_ `Crop` widget that can be placed at anywhere in your well designed apps.

-As `Crop` is a simple widget displaying minimum cropping UI, `Crop` can be placed, for example, occupying entire screen, at top half of the screen, or even on dialogs or bottomsheets.
+As `Crop` is a simple widget displaying minimum cropping UI, `Crop` can be placed anywhere such as, for example, occupying entire screen, at top half of the screen, or even on dialogs or bottomsheets.
 It's totally up to you!

 Users' cropping operation is also customizable.
-By default, images are fixed on the screen and users can move cropping area to decide where to crop.
-Once configured _interactive_ mode, images can be zoomed/panned, and cropping area can be configured as fixed.
+By default, images are fixed on the screen and users can move crop rect to decide where to crop.
+Once configured _interactive_ mode, images can be zoomed/panned, and crop rect can be configured as fixed.

-`CropController` enables you to control cropping area outside of `Crop`.
+`CropController` enables you to control _crop rect_ from outside of `Crop`.
 The controller allows you to run cropping (or related actions) from anywhere on your codebase.

 Enjoy building your own cropping UI with __crop_your_image__!